wallarm/product-documentation/docs/latest/updating-migrating/docker-container.md

 ## Step 3: Switch to the token-based connection to the Wallarm Cloud

-The approach to connect the container to the Wallarm Cloud has been upgraded as follows:
+If upgrading the node from the version 3.6 or lower, consider that the approach to connect the container to the Wallarm Cloud has been upgraded:

-* [The "email and password"-based approach has been deprecated](what-is-new.md#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
+* [The "email and password"-based approach has been deprecated](/4.0/what-is-new/#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
 In this approach, the node was registered in the Wallarm Cloud automatically once the container started with correct credentials passed in the `DEPLOY_USER` and `DEPLOY_PASSWORD` variables.
 * The token-based approach has been included.
 To connect the container to the Cloud, run the container with the `WALLARM_API_TOKEN` variable containing the Wallarm node token copied from the Wallarm Console UI.

-It is recommended to use the new approach to run the image 4.0.
+It is recommended to use the new approach to run the image 4.x.
 The "email and password"-based approach will be deleted in future releases, please migrate before.

 To create a new Wallarm node and get its token: